-Ageing out: Healthcare providers and/or the NCSR should inform participants at the end of the screening round in which they have turned 71 years of age that they are no longer eligible for the program.
+Ageing out: Healthcare providers and/or the NCSR should inform participants when they have turn 71 years of age that they are no longer eligible for the program.
 Upon exit, the participant's healthcare provider should discuss broader options.

 Re-entry: Participants seeking to re-enter the program need to only meet the age eligibility criterion and have no signs or symptoms suggestive of lung cancer.
-Check for low-dose CT suitability and re-engage in a shared decision-making discussion.
+If smoking history eligibility for the program was previously confirmed, it does not need to be re-assessed.
+Check for low-dose CT scan suitability and re-engage in a shared decision-making discussion.